$370,304Average Value$209Average Price per Sq Ft8Homes For Sale

 Orono public schools and the University of Maine

-Students in Orono are served by Regional School Unit No. 26 (MSAD 26) and can begin at Asa C Adams School, which receives a B-plus rating on Niche.
+Students in Orono are served by Regional School Unit No. 26 (MSAD 26) and can begin at Asa C. Adams Elementary, which receives a B-plus rating on Niche.
 From there, they can move on to Orono Middle School, which earns an A. Orono High School scores an A-minus.
 The University of Maine, which is a major employer in town, is known for its hockey team and notable alums like Stephen King.
 “I got to go to a hockey game a while ago, and it was a super great time,” Spear says.
 “It was not even a playoff game, but the stadium was pretty packed with students and residents.”

-Orono Middle School receives an overall rating of A from niche.
+Orono Middle School receives an overall rating of A from Niche.

 1/2